aabbtree77/twinpeekz/README.md

 ## Introduction

-This is real time rendering of the Sponza demo scene, written in Go (Golang) and GLSL, plus some random thoughts about major pain points and choices.
+This is real time rendering of the Sponza demo scene, written in Go (Golang) and GLSL, plus some random thoughts about programming for 3D.
 Details:

 1. i7, 16GB of RAM, GTX 760.
 Ubuntu, GLFW3, OpenGL, GLTF 2.0, MIT license.

-2. Forward directional light(s), shadow mapping (PCF 3x3), basic PBR (no baking, no ambient term), 3D ray marched volumetric lighting.
+2. Forward directional lights, shadow mapping (PCF 3x3), basic PBR (no baking, no ambient term), 3D ray marched volumetric lighting.

 [Why yet another rendering code?](https://github.com/paranim/paranim) In a narrow sense, this is a study of volumetric lighting and Go/GC in 3D.
 More broadly, Unreal/Unity/Godot types are hardly a joy to work with.
 Consider this attempt as a starting point towards a lightweight graphics engine whose rendering pipeline one could actually control.